Sentencing after a guilty plea

 Why sentences are discounted for early guilty pleas

 Sentence discounts are given for early guilty pleas to encourage offenders who intend to plead guilty to do so early on in the prosecution process.
-An early guilty plea means victims and other witnesses won’t have the stress and potential trauma of having to give evidence, and that they are involved in a legal matter for a shorter period.
+An early guilty plea means victims and other witnesses won’t have the stress and potential trauma of having to give evidence, and that the legal process will be over more quickly.
 Benefits to the criminal justice system include that prosecution and defence lawyers don’t spend time preparing for trials that don’t take place, police can spend more time on frontline work, and there are less matters on court lists waiting to be heard.